graalvm/workshops/vscode-tools-for-micronaut/README.md

 * A recent install of VS Code.
 If you don't have it, you can [download it here](https://code.visualstudio.com/download).
 * An install of the most recent version of Oracle GraalVM.
 Please read the GraalVM documentation for more details: [Download Oracle GraalVM](https://www.graalvm.org/downloads/).
-* An Oracle ATP instance with the HR schema installed.
+* An Oracle [Autonomous Transaction Processing](https://www.oracle.com/uk/autonomous-database/autonomous-transaction-processing/) (ATP) instance with the HR schema installed.
 If you can not create an ATP instance and install the schema then we can provide you with a pre-configured instance.
+* The Oracle sample [HR schema can be found here](https://github.com/oracle-samples/db-sample-schemas).
+This link also contains instructions for installing.

 ## Install the Tools for Micronaut Extension